CurryduckwithEC/CITS3200-Laboratory-Testing-Database/README.md

 3. Run the executable, select your database from the landing page using the `Browse` button.
 4. Prepare your data in the format specified in the user guide, an example excel sheet is provided in the repository also.
 5. Upload your data and click refresh.
+6. When closing the application, ensure you go into the task manager and end from there.
+Failure to do this will require extra steps to be taken before launching again.
+This is covered in the user guide.